 The second problem with Smith’s Elijah narrative stems from a lacking doctrinal need for additional binding powers.
 Malachi 4:5-6 is interpreted by the LDS Church as the restoration of the sealing powers which enables families to be sealed together.
 Yet Malachi’s prophecy as it appears in the Old Testament gives no indication that Elijah would restore priesthood keys or reveal sealing ordinances either for the living or the dead.

 The New Testament interprets Elijah’s coming as having been fulfilled in John the Baptist.
-There is no mention of John exercising what Mormons understand as sealing powers, but then according to LDS doctrine, he would have been unable to because he held only the Aaronic Priesthood.
+There is no mention of John exercising what Mormons understand as sealing powers.
 The view of a future coming of Elijah was refuted by traditional Christian theologians, who pointed to Christ’s own assertion that John the Baptist was Elias.

 Why Elijah’s authority would have been needed to make any ordinance binding is unclear, since Peter, James and John restored “the keys of the kingdom, which included the authority to “bind on earth” and “in heaven.”
 (Matt 16:9) Significantly, in all versions of Malachi’s prophecy revealed to Joseph Smith prior to 1838, there is no change in the wording from the King James Bible, nor is there any indication that Elijah would restore any sealing authority.
 This includes passages in the Book of Mormon, the D&C and even JST Malachi 4:4-5 (This is My Doctrine, 74-76).